Archaeologists discover previously unknown ancient language

 Discovery helps reveal how a long-lost empire used multiculturalism to achieve political stability

-Archaeological research in the Middle East is revealing how a long-forgotten ancient civilization used previously undiscovered linguistics to promote multiculturalism and political stability.
+Archaeological research in the Middle East is revealing how a long-forgotten ancient civilisation used previously undiscovered linguistics to promote multiculturalism and political stability.

 The ground-breaking discoveries are also shedding new light on how early empires functioned.